frequenz-floss/frequenz-sdk-python/CONTRIBUTING.md

 ##  Cross-Arch Testing

 This project has built-in support for testing across multiple architectures.
 Currently, our CI conducts tests on `arm64` machines using QEMU emulation.
 We also have the flexibility to expand this support to include additional architectures in the future.

-This project containers dockerfiles that can be used in the CI to test the python package in non-native machine architectures, e.g., `arm64`.
-The dockerfiles exist in the directory `.github/containers/nox-cross-arch`, and follow a naming scheme so that they can be easily used in build matrices in the CI, in `nox-cross-arch` job.
+This project contains Dockerfiles that can be used in the CI to test the python package in non-native machine architectures, e.g., `arm64`.
+The Dockerfiles exist in the directory `.github/containers/nox-cross-arch`, and follow a naming scheme so that they can be easily used in build matrices in the CI, in `nox-cross-arch` job.
 The naming scheme is: